Dexter, Wisconsin: Geography

-According to the United States Census Bureau, the town has a total area of 35.5 square miles (92.0 km^{2}), of which, 34.2 square miles (88.6 km^{2}) of it is land and 1.3 square miles (3.4 km^{2}) of it (3.69%) is water.
+According to the United States Census Bureau, the town has a total area of 35.5 square miles (92.0 km^{2}), of which 34.2 square miles (88.6 km^{2}) is land and 1.3 square miles (3.4 km^{2}) (3.69%) is water.

 History

-The six mile square that would become the town of Dexter was first surveyed in the summer of 1851 by a crew working for the U.S. government.
+The outline of the six mile square that would become the town of Dexter was first surveyed in the summer of 1851 by a crew working for the U.S. government.
 In November and December another crew marked all the section corners of the six mile square, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 Surface level, and principally swamp (Tamarack) excepting a narrow strip about forty chains wide on either Bank of Yellow River and Sections 4.
 5. 8.
 9. 16, 17, and North half of 20. soil 2 rate Hard Pan.
 Timber on Sections 8.
 9. 16.
 17 1st rate Pine.
 The balance of the Township is covered with thick small Pine and Tamarack. with a very thick crop of underbrush(?) - Alder(?)
 Swamp Birch witch Hazel and small Pine.
 Hiles and Seal's Saw Mill and dweling situated on the South-west quarter of Section 14.
 Williams saw mill and dweling House situated about the center of Section 10.

 The town of Dexter takes its name from the community of Dexterville.